Southmead Primary School

 Many of our pupils find sharing languages inspiring and we find that some of our children seek out other languages to learn at home because of this.

-Where can I find information on EAL?
+Where can I find information on Multilingualism?

 We also make use of some resources from the Bell Foundation.